 |Modelling to clarify the picture||Statistical models can improve estimates by exploiting linked data, representing the structure in the data and specifying the relationships between variables.
 They can also give insight by helping to separate the signal from the noise.
 When can our statistics most benefit from applying models?|

 Delegates will be prompted on which topic sessions they are interested in attending and this will dictate the plan for this session.
-Sessions will take place simultaneously in the booked rooms.
+Sessions will take place simultaneously.